 PhD theses: what should doctoral candidates take into account when publishing their thesis?

-The German Standing Conference of the Ministers of Education (Kultusministerkonferenz) passed a resolution in 1997 which introduced the option of meeting the obligation to publish a PhD thesis by publishing it online.
+Doctoral candidates in Germany are obliged to publish their thesis.
+In 1997, the German Standing Conference of the Ministers of Education (Kultusministerkonferenz) passed a resolution that introduced the option to meet this obligation by publishing the thesis online.
 The extent to which this is possible at individual universities and faculties depends on the PhD regulations in each case.
 Electronic publishing of a thesis is generally carried out by the university library, which typically runs its own publication server and stipulates required formats etc. Online publication of a thesis through a university library generally implies open access publishing.
 Publication of the thesis is based on a publication agreement.